mateodelnorte/loop/README.md

-      loop --include-only comma,delimited,list,of,dirs    - execute a command against all child dirs, ignoring .looprc, and only including the specified directories loop --exclude comma,delimited,list,of,dirs         - execute a command against all child dirs, excluding the specified directories loop --exclude-only comma,delimited,list,of,dirs    - execute a command against all child dirs, excluding only the specified directories
+      loop --include-only comma,delimited,list,of,dirs    - execute a command against all child dirs, ignoring .looprc, and only including the specified directories loop --exclude comma,delimited,list,of,dirs         - execute a command against all child dirs, excluding the specified directories loop --exclude-only comma,delimited,list,of,dirs    - execute a command against all child dirs, excluding only the specified directories loop --init                                         - creates a .looprc in the current working directory

     examples: